isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <div style="background-color: white;">Recipe of* nasi lemak berkukus* or steamed nasi lemak, from Siti Radhiah, *Memilih Selera* (Choosing tastes) (Singapore: Harmy, 1953).</div>

 English translations by Toffa
+<br>**Nasi lemak berkukus dengan lauk-pauknya (Steamed nasi lemak and its accompaniments)**
+<br><u>*Nasi lemak berkukus*</u>
+<br>2 *kati* (~1210 g) Thai rice
+<br>2 coconuts
+<br>Salt

+Rice is cooked with some thin coconut milk in a steamer.
+Then, remove it and pour in salted thick coconut milk and stir.
+Steam again until cooked.
+If you like it fragrant, add a few bay leaves or lemongrass.

+Its accompaniments are thinly sliced cucumber, fried anchovies, and chicken eggs or duck eggs made into omelette. *Kacang putih* is soaked first and then fried, or fried peanuts.
+Red onions and chillies are sliced thinly and fried.
+Chicken or meat opor.
+Sambal goreng and serunding.

+<br><u>*Opor ayam*</u>
+<br>1 chicken
+<br>½ tbsp. coriander seeds
+<br>½ teaspoon white pepper
+<br>A pinch of salt
+<br>3 cloves garlic
+<br>10 red onions
+<br>10 candlenuts
+<br>A thumb-sized piece of ginger
+<br>A bit of galangal
+<br>1 coconut
+<br>3 bay leaves
+<br>Some lemongrass

+Coriander seeds, salt and white pepper are ground together.
+Then, add garlic, candlenuts, galangal, ginger and red onions.
+Grind them until fine.
+All of the spices (*rempah*) are sauted (tumis) with a bit of coconut oil.
+Then, add bay leaves, lemongrass and chicken that has been cleaned and chopped up, and stir.
+When most of the liquid has dried up, add coconut milk and if the gravy is quite thick and the chicken is tender, then remove from the stove.

 #### **Related Articles**